Hearing Tests in Fredericton & Oromocto, NB

 - Do your family members, friends or colleagues have to repeat themselves often?

-If you answered yes to any of the questions listed above, we encourage you to schedule an appointment at Audiocorp for complete hearing tests in Fredericton, NB or Oromocto.
+If you answered yes to any of the questions listed above, we encourage you to schedule an appointment at Audiocorp for a complete hearing test.
 It’s important to keep a positive attitude and understand that help is available.
 We take pride in finding ways to enhance your quality of life.

 The Hearing Test

 - We will visually inspect your ears – your audiologist will look in your ears; your outer ear, ear canal and eardrum with be examined.